belfast77/puppet-liagent/README.md

 https://loginsight.localdomain/admin/agents/

 Once you have the agent you can setup an configure a local Yum repo, see [Yum Repo Creation Optional](#yum-repo-creation-optional)

-This module then installs and configures the VMware Log Insight Agent from a custom yum repo.

-## Setup

 To begin using this module, use the Puppet Module Tool (PMT) from the command line to install this module:
 ```